bbqcake/ZhCG_PolyTools_2023/README.md

 # ZhCG_PolyTools

 Updated to work with maya 2023.
-Sourced from https://www.highend3d.com/maya/script/zhcg_polytools-for-maya-54377 All credit to the original author:
+Sourced from https://www.highend3d.com/maya/script/zhcg_polytools-for-maya-54377 All credit to the original Author:
-Author: ZhCG
+ZhCG
 zhcg6740411@gmail.com

 # Installation